dtr-org/unit-e/CONTRIBUTING.md

 have a fork, [update its master branch](https://help.github.com/articles/syncing-a-fork/) to the latest version.

-This workflow is the same for everybody including those who have write access to the main repo to have a consistent, symmetric, and fair workflow.
+This workflow is the same for everybody, including those who have write access to the main repo, in order to have a consistent, symmetric, and fair workflow.
 So don't create pull requests as branches in the main repo.

 ### Create topic branch